ansible/eda-server-operator/README.md

 * Deploy AWX using the [awx-operator](https://github.com/ansible/awx-operator#basic-install)
 * [Create an OAuth2 token](./docs/create-awx-token.md) for your user in the AWX UI

-## Install the EDA Server Operator
+## Install the EDA Controller Operator

 Before you begin, you need to have a k8s cluster up.
 If you don't already have a k8s cluster, you can use minikube to start a lightweight k8s cluster locally by following these [minikube test cluster docs](./docs/minikube-test-cluster.md).

-Once you have a running Kubernetes cluster, you can deploy EDA Server Operator into your cluster using [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/).
-Since kubectl version 1.14 kustomize functionality is built-in (otherwise, follow the instructions here to install the latest version of Kustomize: https://kubectl.docs.kubernetes.io/installation/kustomize/)
+Once you have a running Kubernetes cluster, you can deploy EDA Controller Operator into your cluster using [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/).
+Since kubectl version 1.14 kustomize functionality is built-in (otherwise, follow the instructions here to install the latest version of Kustomize: <https://kubectl.docs.kubernetes.io/installation/kustomize/>)

 First, create a file called `kustomization.yaml` with the following content: